|

 Here is the list of typical services & care that are included and free of charge for patients:

-Preventive services include regular dental checkups, child checkups, basic immunizations, checkups for chronic diseases, and cancer screening at certain ages.
+Preventive services, such as regular dental checkups, child checkups, basic immunizations, checkups for chronic diseases, and cancer screening, are provided.

-All prescription drugs are reimbursed by insurance, but you have to pay 10% of the cost of any prescription medicine, to a maximum of 10 EUR and a minimum of 5 EUR per prescription.
+Insurance reimburses all prescription drugs, but you must pay 10% of the prescription medicine cost, with a maximum of 10 EUR and a minimum of 5 EUR per prescription.

-Statutory insurance will also cover your children under 23 years of age and unemployed spouses for free!
+Statutory insurance covers children under 23 and unemployed spouses for free.

-Generally, patients with public health insurance get reimbursed for treatments at “public” physicians and specialists.
-These are called “Kassen Artz” or “Alle Kassen”.
-They cooperate with statutory health insurance or with all insurance providers.
+Patients with public health insurance generally receive reimbursements for treatments from “public” physicians and specialists, known as “Kassen Artz” or “Alle Kassen,” who collaborate with statutory health insurance or all insurance providers.

 • Additional dental care, such as professional tooth cleaning or dentures